 Innovative Ovarian Cancer Research

-Roswell Park's Center for Immunotherapy is on the cutting-edge of research for ovarian cancer.
+Roswell Park's Division of Translational Immuno-Oncology is on the cutting-edge of research for ovarian cancer.
 In 2015, they received a 12 million dollar grant funded by the New York State Stem Cell Science Program (NYSTEM) to accelerate therapeutic applications of stem cells to develop a new therapy for recurrent chemo-resistant ovarian cancer.

-Using adoptive T cell therapy to harness the immune system, Roswell Park's Center for Immunotherapy team reengineers adult stem cells from patients’ blood and infuses these reprogrammed cells back into the patients.
+Using adoptive T cell therapy to harness the immune system, Roswell Park's Division of Translational Immuno-Oncology team reengineers adult stem cells from patients’ blood and infuses these reprogrammed cells back into the patients.
 By reengineering the cells, they become cancer-fighting cells.

 Once inside a patient’s body, the reengineered stem cells become mature blood cells, providing a continuous, potentially lifelong source of cancer-fighting immune cells for a sustained response.
 The team has successfully reengineered human blood-derived stem cells such that when they mature in the body of mice, they become anti-tumor immune cells, with the ability to recognize and kill cancer cells.
 In this clinical trial, reengineered mature immune cells are also utilized to provide the first attack on the cancer cells, followed by help from the transgenic stem- cell-derived progeny immune cells for a sustained, long-lasting anti-cancer response.